rduplain/nixd/README.md

 provided by the OS to inspect and install packages (which you can do in a nixd script).

+If your package scripts have ordered dependencies, you can specify the names of the scripts in the correct order as arguments to nixd.
+In this example, nixd will install package1 before package2, then install all packages on the second call to nixd:

+    nixd install package1 package2
+    nixd install

-If you use a Makefile, you can create a install target like this one (note literal tab), and create targets which use `install` as a dependency:
+If you use a Makefile, you can create an install target like this one (note literal tab), and create targets which use `install` as a dependency:

     install:
     	nixd/bin/nixd install

 Clean would then be (carefully) as follows.
-If you want to keep downloads around, do not remove `nixd/src/`.
+If you want to keep resource downloads around, do not remove `nixd/src/`.

     clean:
     	rm -fr nixd/usr/ nixd/src/